UPDATED: DECEMBER 2021

 - Cleaning and sanitising frequently used objects such as mobiles, keys and wallets

-Social Distancing is also key to how we can slow the spread of viruses.
-By practising social distancing, we reduce our non-essential contact with other people.
+Physical distancing is also key to how we can slow the spread of viruses.
+By practising physical distancing, we reduce our non-essential contact with other people.
 The Australian Government has made a number of changes to assist with this.